Memresable/MemreClub/README.md

 The Goal of this project is to learn and understand many techniques that I always wondered how they were done as a kid

-But instead of using something like Unity or Unreal engine on my poor machine (And they are still useful for creating Concepts and learning Game Design), I'm going to make almost everything from scratch
+But instead of using something like Unity or Unreal engine on my poor machine (And they are still useful for creating Concepts and learning Game Design when it comes to this game), I'm going to make almost everything from scratch